mfrasca/ecto/guides/howtos/Navigating Relations.md

 end.
 Next, it executes that select statement for each plant, the loop being hidden in SQL.

-The `Ecto.Query.from/2` function offers a `subquery` option, which could help us addressing the criticism regarding the complete query written in the fragment, but in fact a far better approach, addressing both points, would be to use a combination of the `join`/`on` options:
+The `Ecto.Query.from/2` function offers a `subquery` option, which could help us addressing the above first point of criticism, but in fact a far better approach, addressing both points, would be to use a combination of the `join`/`on` options:

 ```
 q = from(p in "plant",